ViniciusResendeDaCruz/antiidle_v2/readme.md

 ## New Features

+### Support AutoHotkey v2

+Now the script does support the newest and safest version of AutoHotkey.

 ### Mouse Move Settings

 We've introduced a new configuration option for the **Move mouse** feature, allowing you to customize how the mouse movement prevents the system from going idle.
 You can now adjust the following settings: